 - Viber.
 This is another app that turns your tablet into a calling device, with free calls to other Viber users.
 Viber can also synch with your mobile phone number and contact list, instantly showing who else in your network has Viber.

 - Rebtel.
 This app is probably the classiest app out there for turning iPads and Android devices into a slick calling tablets.
 Why?
 The app isn’t just a mobile app - it was designed for use with the bigger screen and extra functionality of a tablet!
 With Rebtel, both landscape view and portrait view are flawlessly optimized, and all calls flow smoothly and without interruption between WiFi and 3G networks for the best reception.
-Your address books integrate seamlessly, and you can call any other Rebtel equipped device for free - including nearly all Smartphones and even PCs!
+Your address books integrate seamlessly, and you can call any other Rebtel equipped device for free - including nearly all Smartphones!

 Whether you decide to buy yourself a trendy phablet or to turn your existing device into a sleek calling tablet, these apps can come in handy for cheap, high quality calling!